emondsarker/login-checker-problem/README.md

 ### 3. Generate Performance Plots

-The project includes plotting capabilities to visualize the performance characteristics of each algorithm.
-Run the plotting scripts:
+The project includes several plotting capabilities to visualize the performance characteristics of each algorithm:

+#### Individual Algorithm Plots

+Generate performance plots for each algorithm separately:

 ```bash
 # Generate plots for each algorithm